superjeng1/ZeroJudge/README.md

 * Note: Make sure to put yourown settings replacing all the place holders surrounded by `<>`.
 And make sure you don't leave the brackets `<>` in-place.
 * For REVERSE PROXY USERS: Add the environment varible `REVERSE_PROXY_IP` with `-e REVERSE_PROXY_IP='<REVERSE_PROXY_IP>'` to make sure tomcat grabs the correct client IP.

-8. Connect to your ZeroJudge with the container's IP and the port `8080`.
-To verify the container is working as intended, try to login with the default credentials listed below.
-Then go to the `Submissions` tab and re-run the submissions to make sure the judge is working properly.
+10. Connect to your ZeroJudge with the container's IP and the port `8080`.
+You will need to login with the default credentials listed below and change the server port in `裁判機設定` here `http://<Your IP>/EditAppConfig`.
+Change `http://127.0.0.1/ZeroJudge_Server/` to `http://127.0.0.1:8080/ZeroJudge_Server/`.
+Then go to the `Problems` tab, navigate to the first and only problem, and click the `Solve It!` button, then copy and paste the example codes from http://example.com/UserGuide.jsp#Samplecode and see if it's working.
 ```
 Account: zero
 Password: !@#$zerojudge